+J.D.
+Barker has crafted a rich, intricate world full of robust, personality-driven characters and advanced storytelling meant for thicc-ass novels.
 You don’t get conclusions around here.
 There is no end until it ends.

 It’s a train that never stops.
-It is always moving towards the next destination in this 4MK world where you’ll be given new threads and new clues and new revelations that puts one more puzzle piece into the jumbled picture that is Anson Bishop and Detective Porter.
+It is always moving towards the next destination in this 4MK world where you’ll be given new threads and new clues and new revelations that put one more puzzle piece into the jumbled picture that is Anson Bishop and Detective Porter.

 And I don’t want to oversell this, but HOLY SHIT, YOU GUYS, IT’S THE GREATEST THING OUT THERE RIGHT NOW ON THE FACE OF THE EARTH.

-And, yeah, that’s about as much as I can tell you.
+So, yeah, that’s about as much as I can tell you.

-This is a not a book you can jump into without reading the first in the series.
+This is not a book you can jump into without reading the first in the series.
 I mean, you could, but you’d be missing out on half of the beauty of what J.D.
 Barker is doing with this series.

-I’ve seen some reviews suggesting this can be read as a standalone, but in my honest opinion you’d be doing yourself a giant disservice by reading these out of order.
+I’ve seen some reviews suggesting this can be read as a standalone, but in my honest opinion, you’d be doing yourself a giant disservice by reading these out of order.

 Okay, so for the rest of the review, I’m basically just going to be fangirling over J.D.
 Barker because at this point, after reading this and dealing with that cliffhanger, I’m convinced he’s a motherfucking genius.

-Just call me Father Yod.
+Just call me Mother Yod.

 Praise be for Barker, the newest literary god.
 His voice is so unique, his thoughts so twisted and his ability to create a story that never stops is unmatched.
 He’s the serial killer epic master.